admonkey/MySQLdtp/README.md

 ## Getting Started

+It's recommended to install this from [packagist][6] into your project as a dependency using [composer][5].

+    php composer.phar require jeff-puckett/mysql-dtp

 There are two scripts:
 one for creating the database and users, and one for executing SQL scripts, such as [DDL][2].

-`create_db_users.bash`
+* `create_db_users.bash`

         environment: -e <dev|test|prod>
         database name (limit 7 characters): -n <name>
         database server (optional default localhost): -s <hostname>

+   This will generate one or both of `credentials.local.bash` and `credentials.local.inc.php`

-`exec_sql.bash`
+* `exec_sql.bash`

         list of SQL files: -l </path/to/SQL.lst>
         credentials file  (optional prompt): -c </path/to/credentials.local.bash>

-`exec_sql.bash` will execute scripts listed in order from the directory in which the list is located.
+   This will execute SQL scripts listed in order from the directory in which the list is located.
-The list may contain relative paths to files outside its directory, or absolute paths.
+   The list may contain relative or absolute paths to SQL files.

 ### Examples

-Create a development environment with name prefix `dbname` on localhost:
+Create a *development* environment with name prefix `dbname` on *localhost*:

-    ./create_db_users.bash -e dev -n dbname
+    ./vendor/jeff-puckett/mysql-dtp/create_db_users.bash -e dev -n dbname

-Create a production environment with name prefix `dbname` on a server located at `mysql.example.com`
+Create a *production* environment with name prefix `dbname` on a *server* located at `mysql.example.com`

-    ./create_db_users.bash -e prod -n dbname -s "mysql.example.com"
+    ./vendor/jeff-puckett/mysql-dtp/create_db_users.bash -e prod -n dbname -s "mysql.example.com"

-A list of SQL scripts to be executed can contain files in the same directory, relative paths outside the directory, or absolute paths anywhere on the system.
+A list of SQL scripts to be executed can contain files in the *same* directory, *relative* paths outside the directory, or *absolute* paths anywhere on the system.

 `example_sql.lst`